Find Trade Colleges

 $23,471 Avg Student Debt

 SNHU does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $15,380.
 This amount may be reduced if you receive financial aid.
-On average, bachelor’s degree students take out $23,471 in loans while pursuing their degree.
+By the time they get their bachelor’s degree, students from this school have racked up an average of $23,471 in student loans.

 #11